pgmtc/le/Readme.md

 Local module is responsible for running local environments It has the following actions

-`orchard local status`: prints status of the local environment
+`le local status`: prints status of the local environment

-`orchard local pull [component]`: used for components with remote docker images
+`le local pull [component]`: used for components with remote docker images

-`orchard local create [component]`: create a docker container for the component
+`le local create [component]`: create a docker container for the component

-`orchard local remove [component]`: removes docker container of the component
+`le local remove [component]`: removes docker container of the component

-`orchard local start [component]`: starts docker container for the component
+`le local start [component]`: starts docker container for the component

-`orchard local stop [component]`: stops the docker container for the component
+`le local stop [component]`: stops the docker container for the component

-`orchard local logs [component]`: shows logs of the related docker container
+`le local logs [component]`: shows logs of the related docker container

-`orchard local watch [component]`: shows logs on the 'follow' basis
+`le local watch [component]`: shows logs on the 'follow' basis

 ### builder
-Builder module is used for building containers.
-It has to be run from orchard-poc-umbrella directory

 `orchard builder build [component]`: builds a docker image for the component

+Build definition is stored in .builder directory inside the project.
+It can be override by providing --specdir argument.
+To create empty build definition directory, run
+`le builder init`

 ### config
 Config is a centralized storage used by other modules.

-`orchard config init`: Run after the installation.
-Creates ~/.orchard, config file and default profile
+`le config init`: Run after the installation.
+Creates ~/.le, config file and default profile

-`orchard config status'`: Prints out information about the current profile.
+`le config status'`: Prints out information about the current profile.
 Adding -v makes it more verbose

-`orchard config create [profile] [source-profile]`: Creates a new profile.
+`le config create [profile] [source-profile]`: Creates a new profile.
 By passing source-profile parameter (not mandatory), it uses it as a base for copy

-`orchard config switch [profile]`: Switches current profile to another one
+`le config switch [profile]`: Switches current profile to another one